 In short, expansivity means that two different points in $M$ are $\gamma$ separated eventually in time.
 Hyperbolic diffeomorphisms are clearly expansive.
-Then the idea to construct a non-Anosov expansive diffeomorphism, is to start with a linear Anosov and introduce an isotopy in a small neighbourhood of a fixed point $p$, in order to make the derivative of $p$ restricted to a center subbundle equal to the identity, and keeping the rest of the manifold hyperbolic.
+Then the idea to construct a non-Anosov expansive diffeomorphism, is to start with a linear Anosov and introduce an isotopy in a small neighbourhood of a fixed point $p$, in order to make the derivative of $p$ restricted to some center subbundle equal to the identity, and keeping the dynamics hyperbolic in the rest of the manifold.
 We remark that dealing with expansivity is quite delicate, so the construction has to be made with some care.
 In order to prove expansivity we are going to use the following criterium due to J. Lewowicz.